Archives

 Vol 4, No 1 (2021)

-By leveraging advanced geospatial technologies, spatial modeling, and integrated data sources, researchers are able to better understand and predict the occurrence of natural hazards, assess vulnerabilities, and inform decision-making processes to enhance community resilience and disaster preparedness.
-This issue showcases the use of advanced techniques to tackle real-world problems in areas like wildfire risk assessment, land use change detection, groundwater modeling, and air quality monitoring.
-These studies highlight the growing importance of integrating geospatial data and innovative analytical methods to gain insights and support decision-making processes across various domains, from natural resource management to urban planning and disaster response.
+By leveraging advanced geospatial technologies, spatial modelling and integrated data sources, we can better understand and predict the occurrence of natural hazards, assess vulnerabilities, and prepare for disasters.
+This issue covers articles assessing wildfire risk, detecting land use change, groundwater modelling, and air quality monitoring.
+These studies highlight the potential of integrating geospatial data and innovative analytical methods to support decision-making for urban planning and disaster response.